-On 29th December 2014, the first contingent began its move to Turkey, relieving its presence one month later to the Dutch unit that was located at the Adana airport.
+On 29th December 2014, the first contingent was deployed to Turkey, taking over from the Dutch unit that was located at the Adana airport a month later.

-Since 2015, a PATRIOT battery from the Spanish Army Air Defence Command (MAAA) was deployed in the Turkish city of Adana, conducting 24/7 surveillance.
-This was a result of the strong Spanish commitment to the collective security of all NATO countries.
-The Spanish contingent is completely operational and deployed at the Incirlik air base.
+Since 2015, a PATRIOT battery belonging to the Anti-Aircraft Artillery Command (MAAA) is deployed in the Turkish city of Adana, carrying out surveillance tasks 24 hours a day, 7 days a week, as a consequence of Spain´s strong commitment to the collective security of all NATO countries.
+The Spanish contingent is fully operational and deployed at the Incirlik Air Base.

 The unit deployment was conducted under the Council of Ministers Agreement of 26th December 2014, which extended the participation of units and military observers to operations outside national borders.
 Thanks to this decision, Spain showed its support and involvement in Turkish security.

 The mission is purely defensive and, according to NATO, it demonstrates the existing solidarity between allies and serves as an example to show that the collective defence is considered a “cornerstone” within the organization.

 On 11th December 2015, the Council of Ministers authorised an extension up to the 31st December 2016, with a maximum of 150 troops.

 The Spanish Patriot unit participation has been extended up to the 31st December 2019.